bgoonz/docs-collection/github/github/managing-files-in-a-repository/working-with-non-code-files/rendering-and-diffing-images.md

 ---
 title: Rendering and diffing images
-intro: '{% data variables.product.product_name %} can display several common image formats, including PNG, JPG, GIF, PSD, and SVG.
-In addition to simply displaying them, there are several ways to compare differences between versions of those image formats.'
+intro: "{% data variables.product.product_name %} can display several common image formats, including PNG, JPG, GIF, PSD, and SVG.
+In addition to simply displaying them, there are several ways to compare differences between versions of those image formats."
 redirect_from:
   - /articles/rendering-and-diffing-images
   - /github/managing-files-in-a-repository/rendering-and-diffing-images
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Repositories
 shortTitle: Render & diff images
 ---

 {% note %}

 **Note:** If you are using the Firefox browser, SVGs on {% data variables.product.prodname_dotcom %} may not render.